olegrumiancev/sp-listform-react/README.md

 ## Features
   - Readily available scaffolding solution
   - Fork, clone and with a few actions you will transform any SharePoint list which uses standard OOTB fields
-  - Almost of the OOTB fields are supported:
+  - Almost all of the OOTB fields are supported:
     - Text
     - Note (Rich mode as well!)
     - Boolean